float3/float3.github.io/content/tools/textprocessing.md

     </tr>
     <tr>
       <td colspan="2" style="font-size: smaller;">
-        Hangeul to Hanja conversion is not perfect as the first matching Hanja character is picked.
+        Hangeul to Hanja, and Hanja to Hangeul conversion is not perfect as the first matching Hanja character is picked.
       </td>
     </tr>
     <tr>